 Co-Operative Education

-The Co-operative Education Program combines a student’s academic program with integrated paid work experiences through fulltime work terms and regular academic sessions.
+The Co-operative Education Program combines a student’s academic program with integrated paid work experiences through full-time work terms and regular academic sessions.
 The work terms are designed to present the students with the opportunity to blend theory and practice and to gain relevant work experience.

 B.B.A Honours

-Enrolment in the Williams School of Business is limited.
 Students must normally have a minimum R score of 24 from CEGEP and 80% from high school to be considered for admission to these programs.

 To enter a Business program, CEGEP graduates must have a Quebec collegial diploma (D.E.C.).
 Upon admission, they will receive 30 advanced credits in electives, leaving 90 credits to complete at Bishop’s University.
 Therefore, it makes it possible to complete any of our Business programs in three years.
 CEGEP graduates from specific DEC-BAC programs may be eligible for additional advanced credits in our B.B.A. program if they meet the required R score average criteria.
 Please visit our website at ubishops.ca/DEC-BAC-agreements for more information.